The Bad Seed (Supernatural): Plot

 Rowena (Ruth Connell) is gathering witches to join her new coven dubbed Mega Coven.
 She also discovers that Crowley (Mark A. Sheppard) is alive after the witches reveal a recent event.
 When they try to leave, Rowena kills them.

 Castiel (Misha Collins) informs Sam (Jared Padalecki) and Dean (Jensen Ackles) about the Darkness.
-Sam then suggest they seek Metatron, as he was God's Scribe.
+Sam then suggests they seek Metatron, as he was God's Scribe.
 Crowley is notified of Rowena and orders her death.
 He is also shown to be guarding Amara (Gracyn Shinyei) to teach her about the world.
-While on a restaurant, Rowena and two witches are attacked by Crowley's demons but Rowena evades her death attempt.
+While in a restaurant, Rowena and two witches are attacked by Crowley's demons but Rowena evades her death attempt.

 An angel and a demon reunite in a pub and begin talking about the situations in Heaven and Hell, comparing it to God and Lucifer.
 Sam and Dean locate Rowena's location after a witch calls a spell.
 However, she only has Nadya's Codex and not the Book of the Damned and Rowena reveals to Dean that she contracted Sam to kill Crowley.
 Castiel is gone as he is still under Rowena's spell.

 Castiel goes after someone but Sam and Dean manage to stop him in time and force Rowena to undo the spell.
 However, she escapes.
 Meanwhile, Crowley realizes Amara is out of control as she ingests too many souls and is shocked to see she's now a teenager.